Advancing appropriate, affordable, and accessible technologies to improve the health of developing-country populations

 Our areas of global health innovation

-Many developing countries face serious challenges in accurately identifying and diagnosing infectious disease due to remote, rural or low-resource settings.
+Many developing countries face serious challenges in accurately identifying and diagnosing disease due to remote, rural or low-resource settings.
 To improve diagnosis of diseases at the point-of-care, simple, low-cost tests and devices are being advanced to quickly and accurately test for HIV/STI’s, malaria, tuberculosis, neglected tropical diseases, and noncommunicable diseases.
-We work with multiple collaborators to design and/or advance molecular diagnostics, immunodiagnostics, and various innovative platforms
+We work with multiple collaborators to design and/or advance molecular diagnostics, immunodiagnostics, and various innovative platforms.

 The importance of functional health information systems in achieving improved health outcomes continues to grow, yet in many developing countries the current systems and technologies are limiting access to and use of valuable health information.
 To strengthening these health systems, PATH has developed a systematic approach to evaluating requirements and designing health information systems to meet those needs.

 High rates of maternal and perinatal mortality in developing countries indicate a crucial need for innovative health care interventions.
 Examples of the many interventions that PATH is working on are an affordable antishock garment that acts as a compression device to control blood loss in mothers experiencing postpartum hemorrhage, a cost-effective balloon tamponade that could effectively stop postpartum bleeding within minutes, and noninvasive anemia detection devices.
 Working with existing technologies, we are increasing the availability and proper use of neonatal resuscitators to help at-risk infants in distress.

 Worldwide, women continue to experience significant health consequences because existing contraceptives may not be acceptable, affordable, or accessible.
 PATH is filling these gaps by advancing women-initiated, dual-protection devices—a Woman’s Condom that that puts affordable protection in women’s hands and the SILCS diaphragm that doesn’t require a physician’s fitting.